Hungary

 THINGS TO DO

 Boat Cruise: Can’t pass this up!
 Go on a river cruise down the Danube at night.
 All of the buildings are lit up so brightly, it’s the most stunning thing you’ll see.
 The Parliament Building is my favorite building in the world, and you gotta see it at night.
-If you’re wanting a party, most hostels can also hook you up with a booze cruise option – it’s wild.
+If you’re wanting a party, there’s an option for that too – it’s wild.

 Buda Castle: Take the funicular up for awesome panoramic views.